migueltc13/migueltc13.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Who am I?"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 <p>&nbsp;Welcome to my website!
-I'm an Informatics Engineering student at Minho’s University and I'm excited to share my professional journey with you!</p>
+I'm Miguel Carvalho, an Informatics Engineering student at Minho’s University and I'm excited to share my professional journey with you!</p>

 <p>&nbsp;On this website, you can discover my skills, experiences, and projects, and how they can benefit you and your business.
 Thank you for visiting!
 Looking forward to connecting with you.</p>